magento/knowledge-base/src/best-practices/general/best-practice-magento-product-attributes.md

 ---
 title: Best practice Magento product attributes
-labels: Magento Commerce Cloud,Magento Commerce,2.3,product,best practices,2.3.x,2.4,attribute,2.4.x
+labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,attribute,best practices,product
 ---

 This article provides best practices for the maximum recommended number of product attributes in Magento.
 There is a limit of 1.
 If you exceed the maximum recommended limit, performance can be affected.